camptocamp/oerpscenario/Readme.txt

 and change it according to your settings.
 Here an example:

 Background: login
-  Given I am loged as admin user with password MY_NEW_PASSWORD used
+  Given I am loged as USERNAME user with password MY_NEW_PASSWORD used

 USING THE TESTS SUITES SCENARIO